FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 What has come out of it....?????

-After two periods of measurements and thoughts all my efforts have had the result that a Dutch language syllabus has been made with all the results bundled.
+After two periods of measurements and thoughts in the 80s and 90s all my efforts have had the result that a Dutch language syllabus has been made in 1996 with all the results of that moment bundled.
+Now much more information is available!

 The first period of a few years was mainly exploring and gave me the insight what matters, how to measure, where to take account off, and so on.
 The first set of measurements was hereby unreliable and probably worthless....